dewzor/claude-desktop-fedora43/README.md

 For Fedora-based distributions you can build and install Claude Desktop using the provided build script.

 **✨ What's New:**
+- **Auto-downloads latest version** - No need to manually update URLs
 - **Native title bar support** - No more double title bar issue!
 - **Fedora 42+ GTK compatibility** - Automatic environment configuration
 - **Improved launcher** - Proper X11/GTK settings out of the box